Taro Kono: Foreign policy

 Kono is considered to be an Asia-Centrist and has strong and friendly ties with the United States.
 Kono has long been an emphatic proponent of reinvigorating the alliance between South Korea and Japan, stating "We need an Asia-Centric policy that considers at the same time Japan's national interests and the interests of surrounding nations, and the focus of that is between Japan and Korea".
 The fixation on Asia-Centrism by Kono directly contrasts with the stance of most LDP politicians, who heavily stress Japan's relationship with the United States of America.
 Kono would like to entwine a greater business and economic relationship between the two nations.
 Kono is on record as saying, "I understand the problem as one in which Korea and Japan must pool their strength so that they might survive in the changing global environment".

 Kono has taken several steps to forging a more vigorous relationship between Japan and Korea.
 Kono co-sponsored a bill which now allows direct air service between Gimpo, South Korea and Haneda airport in Tokyo.
 Kono hopes that the direct flight between the two popular cities will make for easier travel by businessmen voyaging between the nations.
 Kono hopes that the less-restrictive travel process will give rise to increased commerce between the two nations.
 Kono, however, still believes there is much more work to be done to help generate more commerce between the two nations.
 Kono would like to see the extension of short terms visas up to three months from Korean nationals doing business in Japan.
 He is the only Japanese lawmaker who runs a Korean webpage, and provides internships to Korean nationals.
 One of his Korean interns went on to become the Consul-General of South Korea in Kobe.

 Kono has neither endorsed nor rejected his father's famous Kono Statement, which acknowledged the Japanese military's use of comfort women during World War II.

 He supports amendment of Article 9 of the Japanese Constitution, allowing the Self-Defense Forces to engage in warfare.
 He supports the Japan-U.S. Security Treaty, but seeks revision of the Status of Forces Agreement (SOFA) On the issue of the U.S. Marine Corps Air Station in the Okinawan city of Futenma, Kono's "off the record" views "conflict with the official Japanese position."

 He opposes donation of development aid to any countries that have failed to ratify the Comprehensive Nuclear-Test-Ban Treaty.

+In May 2023, he announced support for Japan eventually joining AUKUS, hoping that "maybe AUKUS could one day become JAUKUS."